MicrosoftDocs/azure-docs/articles/active-directory/develop/quickstart-v2-android.md

 #### acquireToken: Getting a token interactively

 Some situations require users to interact with Microsoft identity platform.
-In these cases, the end user may be required to select their account, enter their credentials, or consent to your app's permissions.
+In these cases, the end user may be required to select their account, enter their credentials, or consent to the permissions your app has requested.
 For example,

 * The first time users sign in to the application
 * If a user resets their password, they will need to enter their credentials
+* If consent is revoked
+* If your app explicitly requires consent.
 * When your application is requesting access to a resource for the first time
 * When MFA or other Conditional Access policies are required